binetasaju/videocuttool-wikimedia/README.md

 - After installing these, go to `/app`, and use the above `git pull` command to get the repository on the beta-server
 - Now follow the above steps to set up crontab.
 - Make sure to run all the docker commands in the detached mode, via the -d flag
+- It is recommended to use the `docker-compose.dev.yml` file for beta instance, as it is more suitable for development purposes.

 If you face any issues regarding setting up beta instance, feel free to raise your queries on [phabricator](https://phabricator.wikimedia.org/tag/videocuttool/), or contact us via Zulip.